 Hollywood has a fascination with split personalities; from movies like “Sybil,” which was around the time Multiple Personality Disorder was introduced in the DSM-III, to the very recent sci-fi film “Split” directed and written by M. Night Shyamalan that mixes mental health and horror.
 Though these films are primarily for entertainment purposes, when mixing components of mental health, the two movies took very different approaches.

 The DSM-III called it Multiple Personality Disorder, but since the DSM-IV, we’ve referred to the disorder as Dissociative Identity Disorder (DID).
 The disorder is characterized by two or more distinct personality states or an experience of possession.
-This disruption of identity can be identified by discontinuity in sense of self, along with altercations in affect, behavior, memory, consciousness, perception, cognition, and/or sensory-motor functioning.
+This disruption of identity can be identified by discontinuity in sense of self, along with altercations in effect, behavior, memory, consciousness, perception, cognition, and/or sensory-motor functioning.
 The symptoms are often accompanied by dissociative amnesia, where the individual will not be able to recall events, occurrences, or information from one state to another.
 This psychiatric disorder is not attributed to the use or effects or a substance, nor is it a part of cultural or religious practice.

 Sometimes, the dissociating is an adaptive response to a trauma or overwhelming circumstance.
 The theory is that childhood trauma will result in an individual‘s psyche dissociating in order to cope with the trauma or stressors.
 Dissociating allows circumstances to be repressed until a later point in life where the individual is able to properly cope with past occurrences.
 The movie Sybil (2007), based on the book Sybil by Flora Rheta Schreiber, is based on real-life accounts of Shirley Ardell Mason.
 According to Schreiber’s accounts, Mason had 16 personalities or dissociative states, as a response to various traumas in her life; death of a family member, as well as physical, emotional, and sexual abuse at the hands of her mother.
 The movie and book are both based on the account of a real woman named Shirley Mason, who was treated by the psychiatrist Cornelia B Wilbur.
 The controversy that surrounds this movie is based on the potential fabrication around Mason’s diagnosis for the sake of financial and professional gain.
 Some argue that Mason did not enact multiple personalities until she sought treatment from Dr. Wilbur, and that Mason’s symptoms emerged after suggestion on the part of her therapist.
 There was also a “bogus confession of Mason’s father that her deceased mother had been diagnosed with schizophrenia”.